sparkfish/shabby-pages/README.md

 # Distortion Pipeline

-An **Augraphy** pipeline was applied to ground truth documents to generated _printed, scanned, copied_ and _faxed_ versions of documents encountered in the real world.
-In order to preserve a pixel-level mapping between ground truth and distorted versions of documents, geometric transformations that skewed or warped document images were avoided.
+An **Augraphy** pipeline was applied to ground truth documents to generate _printed, scanned, copied_ and _faxed_ versions of documents encountered in the real world.
+In order to preserve a pixel-level mapping between ground truth and distorted versions of documents, geometric transformations that skew or warp document images were avoided.

 ```
    .